Global Regular Solutions of the Degenerate Compressible Navier-Stokes Equations with Large Initial Data of Spherical Symmetry: Notations, Reformulations, and Main Strategies

 \subsubsection{Global-in-time $L^\infty(I)$-estimate of the effective velocity}

-Another major task for the global estimates of the regular solutions of the large-data problems is to obtain the global $L^\infty(I)$-estimate of the effective velocity $v=u+2\alpha(\log\rho)_r$.
-In fact, based on the $L^\infty(I)$-bound of $v$, we are able to gain control over the derivative of density $\rho_r$ through $\rho(v-u)$, which then allows us to establish the required global uniform estimates.
+Another major task for the global estimates is to obtain the global $L^\infty(I)$-estimate of the effective velocity $v=u+2\alpha(\log\rho)_r$.
+Once this is obtained, we can gain control over the derivative of density $\rho_r$ through $\rho(v-u)$, which then allows us to establish the required global uniform estimates.